Filling the knowledge gap on how parents are coping

-Who we worked with
+Who we are working with

-What we did
+What we are doing

-We asked 2600 parents more than 100 questions to glean information that is critical to delivering better outcomes for children.
+In both 2016 and 2019, we asked 2600 parents more than 100 questions to glean information that is critical to delivering better outcomes for children.
 And we gathered valuable information from one of the largest groups of fathers ever surveyed on parenting.

 Parenting Today in Victoria has already delivered important information to those designing policy and delivering services.